 - To provide students with a solid foundation in chemical engineering, while preparing them for a broad range of career opportunities.
-The program's primary emphasis is on chemical engineering fundamentals, while allowing students to personalize their curriculum to prepare them for traditional chemical engineering careers and diverse careers in areas such as medicine, law, the environment, and biotechnology. - To provide opportunities for teamwork, open ended problem solving and critical thinking.
+The program's primary emphasis is on chemical engineering fundamentals, while allowing students to personalize their curriculum to prepare them for traditional chemical engineering and multidisciplinary careers careers in areas such as medicine, law, energy and the environment, and biotechnology. - To provide opportunities for teamwork, open ended problem solving and critical thinking.